Keyboard shortcuts

 Common Workflows

-• Adding a New Host: Create a directory for the host in the appropriate device type category and add a default.nix.
+• Adding new host: Create directory for host in appropriate device type category and add default.nix.

 References